hs-duesseldorf/se2rest/README.md

 public abstract class GenericRestService<M extends AbstractModel> {

+    // The base url should be the same for all rest endpoints
-    private static String baseUrl;
+    // so we can make this attribute static private static String baseUrl;
-    private String url;
+    // The resource url suffix however can't private String url;
-    protected abstract String getResourceName();
+    // Child classes need to implement their own resource name protected abstract String getResourceName();
+    // We do not know how many attributes the child classes have
-    protected abstract JSONObject createJSONObjectFromModelObject(M m);
+    // So both directions of conversion need to be abstract protected abstract JSONObject createJSONObjectFromModelObject(M m);
     protected abstract M createModelObjectFromJSONObject(JSONObject jsonObject);

+    // The URL will then be taped together from the baseURL
-    protected void createURL() {
+    // Plus the resource url in the child class protected void createURL() {
         loadProperties();
         url = new String(baseUrl + "/" + getResourceName());